thruthesky/xforum/README.md

 * Do not consider image CDN. it's useless.
 * Care about PING route trip time to fast connect to web server.
     * If user can connect nearest web server among distributed ones, that's better.

+# Capsulate Code and make it in-dependency

+* you make a button with some css and js code.
+* make it as much in-dependency as it could be so it can be easily copied and pasted.
+* sample code is "<?php forum()->list_menu_user()?>". it can be copied and pasted in anywhere without editing.